YuMinYan18/Priority-Queue/README.md

   Property:

   Use 'top' to get the minimum value in the queue.
 Use 'size' to get the size of the queue.
+Use 'empty' to get the queue is empty or not.

   For example:
   ```python